remla25-team15/operation/provisioning/README.md

 Test access

 Check if the controller exists and is ready

 ```zsh
 kubectl get nodes
 ```

 check if the pod flannel got created

 ```zsh
 kubectl get pods -A
 ```

 ## finalizing the cluster

-> we can't run the playbook with `ansible-playbook -u vagrant -i 192.168.56.100, finalization.yml` because..
+> TODO: Is this necessary? -> we can't run the playbook with `ansible-playbook -u vagrant -i 192.168.56.100, finalization.yml` because..

+> We run the provisioning in vagrantfile, so no need to do this either.
-Run the finalization notebook with:
+> Run the finalization notebook with:

 ```
 ansible-playbook -u vagrant -i inventory.cfg finalization.yml
 ```

+TODO: Preceeding block can be removed.

 Then check if the namespaced CRDs run:

 ```
 kubectl get ipaddresspools.metallb.io -n metallb-system
 kubectl get l2advertisements.metallb.io -n metallb-system